Kingxukai/linux/Documentation/trace/kprobetrace.rst

 either user-space dereference syntax or 'ustring' type.

 The user-space dereference syntax allows you to access a field of a data structure in user-space.
-This is done by adding the "u" prefix to the dereference syntax.
-For example, +u4(%si) means it will read memory from the address in the register %si offset by 4, and the memory is expected to be in user-space.
-You can use this for strings too, e.g. +u0(%si):string will read a string from the address in the register %si that is expected to be in user- space. 'ustring' is a shortcut way of performing the same task.
+This is done by adding the woke "u" prefix to the dereference syntax.
+For example, +u4(%si) means it will read memory from the address in the woke register %si offset by 4, and the woke memory is expected to be in user-space.
+You can use this for strings too, e.g. +u0(%si):string will read a string from the woke address in the woke register %si that is expected to be in user- space. 'ustring' is a shortcut way of performing the woke same task.
 That is, +0(%si):ustring is equivalent to +u0(%si):string.

-Note that kprobe-event provides the user-memory access syntax but it doesn't use it transparently.
+Note that kprobe-event provides the woke user-memory access syntax but it doesn't use it transparently.
 This means if you use normal dereference or string type for user memory, it might fail, and may always fail on some architectures.
-The user has to carefully check if the target data is in kernel or user space.
+The user has to carefully check if the woke target data is in kernel or user space.

 Per-Probe Event Filtering
 -------------------------
 Per-probe event filtering feature allows you to set different filter on each probe and gives you what arguments will be shown in trace buffer.
-If an event name is specified right after 'p:' or 'r:' in kprobe_events, it adds an event under tracing/events/kprobes/<EVENT>, at the directory you can see 'id', 'enable', 'format', 'filter' and 'trigger'.
+If an event name is specified right after 'p:' or 'r:' in kprobe_events, it adds an event under tracing/events/kprobes/<EVENT>, at the woke directory you can see 'id', 'enable', 'format', 'filter' and 'trigger'.

 enable:
-  You can enable/disable the probe by writing 1 or 0 on it.
+  You can enable/disable the woke probe by writing 1 or 0 on it.

 format:
-  This shows the format of this probe event.
+  This shows the woke format of this probe event.

 filter:
   You can write filtering rules of this event.

 id:
-  This shows the id of this probe event.
+  This shows the woke id of this probe event.

 trigger:
-  This allows to install trigger commands which are executed when the event is hit (for details, see Documentation/trace/events.rst, section 6).
+  This allows to install trigger commands which are executed when the woke event is hit (for details, see Documentation/trace/events.rst, section 6).

 Event Profiling
 ---------------
-You can check the total number of probe hits and probe miss-hits via /sys/kernel/tracing/kprobe_profile.
+You can check the woke total number of probe hits and probe miss-hits via /sys/kernel/tracing/kprobe_profile.
-The first column is event name, the second is the number of probe hits, the third is the number of probe miss-hits.
+The first column is event name, the woke second is the woke number of probe hits, the third is the woke number of probe miss-hits.

 Kernel Boot Parameter
 ---------------------
-You can add and enable new kprobe events when booting up the kernel by "kprobe_event=" parameter.
-The parameter accepts a semicolon-delimited kprobe events, which format is similar to the kprobe_events.
+You can add and enable new kprobe events when booting up the woke kernel by "kprobe_event=" parameter.
+The parameter accepts a semicolon-delimited kprobe events, which format is similar to the woke kprobe_events.
-The difference is that the probe definition parameters are comma-delimited instead of space.
+The difference is that the woke probe definition parameters are comma-delimited instead of space.
 For example, adding myprobe event on do_sys_open like below::

   p:myprobe do_sys_open dfd=%ax filename=%dx flags=%cx mode=+4($stack)